e1miran/Now-Playing-Serato/docs/help/developers.rst

 To locally build and install **What's Now Playing**\ , you will need the following:

 #.
-Python for your operating system (3.10 is required.
-3.11 has issues)
+Python for your operating system (3.10 or 3.11 is required.
+3.12 has issues)
 #.
 Access to a development shell (e.g., /Applications/Utility/Terminal on OS X)
 #. ``git`` installed and working